ppxxcc/kioku/documentation/exp_curve_fit_least_squares.md

 $$y = exp(bx)$$

-which will intercept at y=1 and has a single parameter B, which will be found to maximize the accuracy of the curve fit.
+which will intercept at $y=1$ and has a single parameter $b$, which will be found to maximize the accuracy of the curve fit.

 We can perform a sum of least squares to find the best fit.